How to Grow Your LinkedIn Network

 One of the most important steps to growing your LinkedIn network is to have a strong profile.

 Choose the right profile picture and add a nice (up to date) background photo.
+Make sure that you are appropriately dressed for your industry.
+Make sure that the picture is of good quality, and remember to smile.

 Did you know that you can optimise your LinkedIn profile for SEO By using the right keywords?